Image-Analysis-Hub/Icy-Cellpose/README.md

 The dependency section contains only the Icy kernel (that has all the application, GUI, etc...) and the EzPlug library for now.
 Add more if you need it.
-The version of the `icy-kernel` is defined in the parent pom, so you don't have to specify it here.
+The version of the `icy-kernel` and `ezplug` are defined in the parent pom, so you don't have to specify them here.

 ```xml
 <!-- List of project's dependencies -->